-Anon-performing asset (NPA) is a loan or an advance where;
+A non-performing asset (NPA) is a loan or an advance where;

-- interest and/or installment of principal remains overdue for a period of more than 90 days in respect of a term loan, - the account remains 'out-of-order' for a period of more than 90 days in respect of an Overdraft or Cash Credit (OD/CC), - the bill remains overdue for a period of more than 90 days in case of bills purchased and discounted, - a loan granted for short duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for two crop seasons, - a loan granted for long duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for one crop season, - in respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - the amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitisation transaction undertaken in terms of guidelines on securitisation dated February 1, 2006.
+- Interest and/or installment of principal remains overdue for a period of more than 90 days in respect of a term loan, - The account remains 'out-of-order' for a period of more than 90 days in respect of an Overdraft or Cash Credit (OD/CC), - The bill remains overdue for a period of more than 90 days in case of bills purchased and discounted, - A loan granted for short duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for two crop seasons, - A loan granted for long duration crops will be treated as an NPA if the installments of principal or interest thereon remain overdue for one crop season, - In respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - The amount of liquidity facility remains outstanding for more than 90 days, in respect of a securitisation transaction undertaken in terms of guidelines on securitisation dated February 1, 2006. - In respect of derivative transactions, the overdue receivables representing positive mark-to-market value of a derivative contract, if these remain unpaid for a period of 90 days from the specified due date for payment. - In addition, an account may also be classified as NPA due to temporary deficiencies - a.
+The outstanding in the account based on drawing power calculated from stock statements older than three months, would be deemed as irregular.
+A working capital borrowal account will become NPA if such irregular drawings are permitted in the account for a continuous period of 90 days even though the unit may be working or the borrower's financial position is satisfactory. - b.
+An account where the regular/ ad hoc credit limits have not been reviewed/ renewed within 180 days from the due date/ date of ad hoc sanction will be treated as NPA. - Further, the account may also be classified as NPA due to DCCO criteria as per para 4.2.15 Projects under implementation of Master circular on IRAC dated July 01, 2015.

 NPAs are further classified into sub-standard, doubtful and loss assets based on the criteria stipulated by RBI.
 A sub-standard asset is one, which has remained a NPA for a period less than or equal to 12 months.
-An asset is classified as doubtful if it has remained in the sub-standard category for more than 12 months.
+An asset is classified as doubtful if it has remained in the sub-standard category for a period of 12 months.
 A loss asset is one where loss has been identified by the Bank or internal or external auditors or during RBI inspection but the amount has not been written off fully.